mec560sbu/mec560sbu.github.io/Course_materials.md

 ---
 layout: page
-title: MEC 560 Notes
+title: Course notes
 date: 2016-06-08 22:22:22
-permalink: mec560-notes
+permalink: Course-notes
 ---

 This notes are provided as complementary study materials for MEC 560, Advanced Control Systems taught by Dr Vivek Yadav.
 If you have any questions, feedback, concerns or spot any items that need correction, please email Dr Vivek Yadav.